cztang/wavec/README.md

 }
 ```

+**Note:**
-**Note:** Transaction type and date cannot be changed via update.
-If require to change the date, please delete the record.
-If the transaction type for the existing transaction ID is 2 (sale), cost_per_unit will not required, value passed in to the API will be ignored.
+- Transaction type and transaction date cannot be changed via update.
+If you need to change the date, please delete the record and create a new transaction
+- If the transaction type for the existing transaction ID is 2 (sale), cost_per_unit will not required, value passed in to the API will be ignored.

 #### Delete Transaction
 ```http